Arctic Zone Titan Deep Freeze Zipperless Review

 The Titan Zipperless is one of the least expensive coolers we tested.
 We're not blown away by its longevity and think its features could be a little better designed.
 However, it brings solid insulation and easy usability to the table for a price that most can swallow.
 Just don't expect it to be a daily driver that will last the years.

-The Arctic Zone Titan Deep Freeze Zipperless is about an average contender for insulation prowess and can certainly get the job done for a day in the sun.
+The Arctic Zone Titan Deep Freeze Zipperless is an average contender for insulation prowess and can certainly get the job done for a day in the sun.
 It's reasonably easy to use, though many features are more gimmicky than useful.
-It's not the most durable option, but it also is one of the least expensive, with a reasonable performance that makes it our Best Buy for a Tight Budget Award winner.
-It's a solid choice for single-day use - as long as you're not expecting it to be the last cooler you ever buy.
+It's not the most durable option, but it is one of the least expensive.
+It's a solid choice for day or overnight use—as long as you're not expecting it to be the last cooler you ever buy.